blake-regalia/gulp-soda.js/README.md

 const soda = require('gulp-soda');

 soda(gulp, {
-    // these are the defaults for the following paths
+    // default paths for inputs (src), outputs (dest), and task scripts (recipes)
     src: 'lib',
-    dest: 'dist',
+    dest: 'dist.debug',
     recipes: 'gulp',

-    // map subdirectories within './lib' to a range
+    // map each directory within './lib' to a (list of) target(s)
-    domain: {
+    inputs: {
-        server: [  // an array maps a single input dir to multiple outputs 'es5: dist.es5',  // the colon `:` indicates a dest dir to override the default 'es6: dist.es6',
+        server: [  // an array maps a single input dir to multiple outputs 'debug',  // 'debug' is the name of a target 'production: dist.min',  // the colon `:` indicates a dest path 'dist.min' (to override the default) ],
-        ],
-        webapp: 'bundle',
+        webapp: 'bundle: dist.web',
     },

-    // group recipes into 'flavors'
+    // define which task scripts (recipes) each compile target can perform
-    range: {
+    targets: {
-        es5: [
+        debug: [
-            'transpile',
-            'develop: transpile',
+            // 'develop' is a recipe that watches and reruns the given tasks (e.g., copy) 'develop: copy',
         ],
-        es6: [
+        production: [
-            'copy',  // assuming we don't use import and export keywords of es6, no need to transpile 'develop: copy',
+            'minify',
         ],
         bundle: [
-            // first task is default for that target '[all]: less jade browserify',  // using '[' ']' around the name creates an empty recipe that runs its dependencies
+            // the first task is the default for that target '[all]: less jade browserify',  // using '[' ']' around the name creates a psuedo-task that simply runs its dependencies
             'less',
             'jade',
             'browserify',
-            'develop: all',
-            'browser-sync: all',
+            'develop: all',  // enables the task 'develop-webapp' 'browser-sync: all',
         ],
     },

-    // task options to pass to recipes (keys represent recipe patterns)
+    // pass options to recipes (keys act as patterns to match recipe names)
     options: {
+        '*': { port: 8080 },
         less: { watch: '**/*.less' },
         jade: { watch: '**/*.jade' },
         browserify: { watch: '**/*.js' },